ABOUT OUR STAFF

 Whilst we have strong opinions on food and never let cooks loose on guests until we are happy with everything they do, we leave our cooks and chefs a free hand to cook what they like cooking and, more importantly, what their guests want to eat.

-So you won’t see the cooking-by-numbers, with six fixed menus and pre-ordained shopping lists, which is the stroke of genius by which some of our competitors turn school-leavers into chefs.
+So you won’t see the cooking-by-numbers, with five fixed menus and pre-ordained shopping lists, which is the stroke of genius by which some of our competitors turn school-leavers into chefs.

 In order to keep all of our promises without wearing our team out, we also have a high ratio of staff to guests.
-This means neither illness nor injury can leave you cooking your own breakfast, except on the staff’s weekly day off.
-You will be able to choose which day your staff have as their day off in your week.
+This means neither illness nor injury can leave you cooking your own breakfast – one of which will be self-service with croissants and pains au chocolat delivered to the chalet.

 With so many regular guests, we are under enormous pressure to maintain quality.
 Having John Yates-Smith on hand (and, in particular, his deputy Annabel Clifton) helps us do so, but to be doubly sure we take your feedback on the day you leave.
 Praise and gratitude are passed on, while any suggestion or criticism is debated at great length and acted on if possible.